timothy4170/alx-system_engineering-devops/0x00-shell_basics/README.md

-#1/bin/bash
-Task 0 who am i
+Task 0. where am I?